 As per Stat Counter, out of a hundred people, 92% people use Google as the preferred search engine.

 Also, they look for the results displayed on the first page; and don’t even bother about the rest of the result pages.
 If they do not happen to get a satisfactory result to their search on the first page itself, they modify their search item in the search bar rather than going for the rest of the pages.

-So, it becomes important to us that our website must get indexed to the first page of the search results.
+So, it becomes necessary to us that our website must get indexed to the first page of the search results.

 As we look at the other statistics of Search Engine results, 61.5% people click only on the top three search results.
 This action is also known as the Golden Triangle.

-So, it is also important for you that your website should be search engine optimized according to the needs and requirements of the people.
+So, it is also important to you that your website should be search engine optimized according to the needs and requirements of the people.